cordon-ai/cordon-orchestrator/frontend/README.md

 This frontend is designed to work seamlessly with the existing Cordon package:

-- Uses the same `AgentSquad` orchestrator
+- Uses the same `AgentTeam` orchestrator
 - Implements the same agent configuration
 - Maintains compatibility with existing agent types
 - Can be extended to support additional agent types